tammergalal/katacoda-scenarios/service-focused-observability/step1.md

 Our legacy monolith shop uses Ruby on Rails and Spree.
 We've started to build out a first set of microservices, and these have been added to an initial set of containers.

-We use `docker-compose` to bring it up and running.
+We use `docker-compose` to get the application up and running.
 There's a prebuilt Rails Docker container image, along with the new Python / Flask microservice which handle our Coupon codes and Ads which display in the store.

 In this workshop, we're going to start and instrument Storedog to see what things are broken, and next, find a few bottlenecks.